Why is everyone so damn happy?

 The map looks slightly more complex, but not by a lot.
 Bear in mind this period saw around four (or five, depending on how you count) major recessions and/or depressions.
 The fall of the pound, the Asian financial crisis, the dot com boom, the dot com bust, the credit crunch and countless other major macroeconomic events, all put together made minor changes.

-The only major revelations here seem to be that the Greeks were upset after the financial crisis.
+The only major revelations here seem to be that the Italians were upset after the financial crisis.
 And that the Germans had a hard decade in the 1990s (maybe something to do with unification throwing part of the country into turmoil?).

 But it's staggering that for the most part it still trends up even in countries that have seen objective outcomes of people's unhappiness (or reported as such), including the UK which happily Brexited in annoyance at everyone surrounding them!

 And in this period, with all that was going on, the inequality of happiness has fallen consistently in almost every country you can think of.